k2052/words.k2052.me/source/posts/2014-01-13-duckdotmd.md

 Right now my Duck files are a bit gibberishy but over time I expect they will improve.
 The better I get at writing down my thoughts the clearer they become.
 Clearer thinking equals clearer code.

-P.S If you don't have a rubber duck get one.
+If you don't have a rubber duck get one.
 Then talk to it.